Pinhead (Hellraiser): Film

 In Hellraiser III: Hell on Earth (1992), it is revealed that the death of Spencer in the previous film means the death of Pinhead's restraint and moral code.
 A new incarnation of Pinhead manifests who engage in a random killing spree, transforming some victims into new Cenobites.
 Reporter Joey Summerskill discovers Elliott Spencer's soul in limbo.
 Spencer explains his experiences in World War I caused him to see humanity and life as corrupt, leading him to use the Lament Configuration to summon the Cenobites, eventually joining their ranks.
 With Summerskill's help, Spencer's spirit escapes Limbo and re-merges with Pinhead.
 Summerskill then uses the Lament Configuration to banish the restored Cenobite back to Hell.

 In this film, Summerskill glibly refers to the villain as "Pinhead", marking the first time the Cenobite is called by this name onscreen.

-In Hellraiser: Bloodline (1996), Pinhead allies himself with the demon princess Angelique, in order to force John Merchant (a descendant of the inventor LeMarchand who built the LeMarchand/Lament Configuration) to create an unsealable gateway to Hell.
+In Hellraiser: Bloodline (1996), Pinhead allies with the demon princess Angelique, in order to force John Merchant (a descendant of the inventor LeMarchand who built the LeMarchand/Lament Configuration) to create an unsealable gateway to Hell.
 The future segments of the film reveal that Pinhead is finally destroyed in the year 2127 by Dr. Paul Merchant, another descendant, who uses a space station to complete the "Elysium Configuration", capable of closing Hell's gateway for good.
 Pinhead and other Cenobites are trapped inside it and permanently killed when the box blows up.

 Bloodline was beset by numerous problems during production, leading the film's director to request his name be removed and credit given to Alan Smithee.
 The later films in the franchise were all direct release to home video or video on demand.
 In addition, those films are chronologically set between Hell on Earth and the third storyline of Bloodline.

 In Hellraiser: Inferno (2000), Pinhead appears primarily under the guise of police psychiatrist Doctor Paul Gregory, assuming his true form near the end to inform protagonist Detective Joseph Thorne that he has been in Hell for the duration of the film, and is being punished for his corruption and various misdeeds in life.

 In Hellraiser: Hellseeker (2002), Pinhead serves a role similar to the one he fulfilled in Inferno.
 Kirsty is now married to Trevor Gooden, a corrupt insurance agent who plots to have her killed in a murder-for-money scheme, using LeMarchand's box to "cleanly" kill Kirsty without the evidence pointing to himself, his mistress, or his conspirators.
 Pinhead appears at the end of the film to inform Trevor, who had amnesia throughout the film, that he has actually been dead and trapped by the Cenobites for some time; Pinhead had appeared to Kirsty, pleased at the prospect of a "reunion", but Kirsty ultimately struck a deal with him: she would be left alone in exchange for killing Trevor and his conspirators, thus giving the Cenobites the victims' souls.